gummyworm/monster/README.md

 ### BEST PRACTICES

+Although Monster is designed to feel modern in all ways, it is, at the end of the day, running on a computer from 1981.

-Although Monster strives to feel like unbothered by the physical limits of the Vic-20, certain usage patterns can cause issues.
-By following these practices, you should have a smooth experience without running into some of the limitations that you may hit if you are unconcious about them.
+By following the following practices, you should have a smooth experience without running into some of the limitations that you may hit if you are unconcious about them.

-#### AVOID USING MANY FILES

-When possible, try to stick to 8 or fewer files for your project.
-This will allow all of them to be stored in memory during assembly, which will greatly speed up your edit/debug loop.
-When debugging, this practice will also allow all files to be available in RAM when you are stepping through the program, which will be a much smoother experience than programs that continuously must page to disk.

 #### USE ANONYMOUS LABELS